Icenowy/xradio/README.md

 to push and pull data but the rest of the driver and the os has no idea and if the os tries to interact with the driver everything starts to lock up.

+Pings from the device to the network are faster than from the network to the device.
+This seems to be because of latency between the interrupt and servicing RX reports from the device.

 #Fun stuff

 The driver is based on the driver for the ST CW1100/CW1200 chips.
-The XR819 is probably a clone, licensed version or actually a CW1100 that has been packaged by xradio/allwinner as the CW1100 is available as a raw wafer.
+The XR819 is probably a clone, licensed version or actually a CW1100 family chip that has been packaged by xradio/allwinner as the CW1100 is available as a raw wafer.

+The silicon version from the XR819 and procedure for loading firmware matches up with the CW1x60 chips which were apparently never released so maybe Allwinner bought the design after the ST/Ericsson split?

+If anyone wants to mainline support for the XR819 they should probably do it by adding support for the XR819 to the existing CW1200 driver so they don't have to get thousands and thousands of lines of code signed off.